 Cancer Types Affect Policy Availability

 For example, nonmelanoma skin cancer is the least severe type and is almost never a cause for life insurance policy rejection.
-Other types, such as breast cancer or testicular cancer, are moderate risk and typically may not cause denial if caught early.
+Other types, such as breast cancer or testicular cancer, are a moderate risk and typically may not cause denial if caught early.
 A policyholder will have to ask many questions, though, and may not provide premium rates to these individuals.

 Only a few cancers trigger automatic rejection.
 For example, leukemia and colon cancer are high-risk types.
 A life insurance company will almost always reject an application with this type of policy, though if they are in remission for a certain number of years they may be eligible.